BenjaminRChung/benjaminrchung/README.md

 ### Hi there 👋
 Nice to meet you!
-Always happy to chat.
+Always happy to hear about interesting opportunities.

 Reach me at: benjamin.chung@uwaterloo.ca